 In tribute to its historical roots, the watch balance oscillates at the already high frequency of 5 Hz – the famous 36,000 vibrations/hour characterising El Primero chronographs since 1969.
-A precision instrument as it has always been, the automatic watch movement is chronometer-certified by the COSC and has a 50-hour power reserve, matched by a 50-minute autonomy for the hundredth of a second chronograph.
+A precision instrument as it has always been, the automatic watch movement is chronometer-certified and has a 50-hour power reserve, matched by a 50-minute autonomy for the hundredth of a second chronograph.

 When in 1865, Georges Favre-Jacot grouped under one roof the entire range of watch industry professions that were generally scattered between various workshops, the youthful and visionary Zenith founder was creating the first industrial watch manufacture.
 This spirit of independence and integrated skills takes on its full significance with the new El Primero 21 movement, in-house made and remarkably equipped with its own patented balance-springs.
 Gravity, temperature and magnetism, the sworn enemies of precision, are thus completely neutralised.

 The new balance-springs developed by the LVMH group engineers stem from a patented technology that is also a world premiere.
 The exceptional physical and mechanical properties of this balance-spring with its graphene matrix render it insensitive to temperature and to the influence of magnetic fields, well beyond the known 15,000 Gauss standard, thereby guaranteeing peerless precision in all conditions of use.